NolanGC/foldkit-alchemy-starter/README.md

 TODOs:

 - Auth integration with BetterAuth
-- Migration to a slightly more complex multi-page example to include more Foldkit features
 - Opentelemetry integration with Axiom and instrumentation inside Effect services
 - Documentation for agents
 - Payments scaffolding